About the Arcam AVR850

 Follow Zone 1 Function (Party Mode): The Follow Zone 1 function allows you to enjoy the AV receiver's Main Zone audio source in Zone 2 simultaneously; regardless of input audio signal types (analog, digital, or network).
 During the Follow Zone 1 function, only the Stereo & Multichannel Stereo sound modes can be selected (multichannel surround is mixed down to 2 channels).
 You will have independent volume control in each zone.
 The Follow Zone 1 function is useful when you want to enjoy the same music at the same time in multiple rooms during a get together or party.

-- Your music library must be stored physically on your computer or Apple iOS device, not on a Cloud service.
+Note: Your music library must be stored physically on your computer or mobile device, not on a Cloud service.

 Universal Remote: The Arcam AVR850 receiver is supplied with an universal backlit remote control that can control up to eight devices.
 It is pre-programmed for use with this AV receiver and many other Arcam products (CD players, DVD players, etc).
 With its extensive built-in library of codes, it can also be used with thousands of other manufacturer's audio/video components (such as TVs, satellite/cable boxes, Blu-ray players, etc.).
 It is also a "learning" remote, so you can teach it almost any IR function from another component's remote control.
 A backlight comes on for eight seconds whenever a key is pressed on the remote, helping you use the remote control in low lighting conditions.